BGCG/project4/README.md

 #### Lighthouse report

-The lighthouse report for the homepage showed excellent scores for accessibility and best practices, while showing a medium to high score for performance (I have discussed my performance troubleshooting in the troubleshooting section).
+The lighthouse report for the homepage showed excellent scores for accessibility, best practices and performance.

 ![Homepage lighthouse report](https://res.cloudinary.com/delase5lw/image/upload/v1685085756/lighthouse-home_vnydpy.jpg)

-The lighthouse reports for the other pages showed similar trends and can be accessed by the link below:
+The lighthouse reports for the other pages showed similar trends, though some pages showed medium performance.
+Screenshots of the lighthouse reports for the respective pages can be accessed by the link below:

 * [All recipes](https://res.cloudinary.com/delase5lw/image/upload/v1685085755/lighthouse-allrecipes_vpt5jz.jpg)
 * [Favourites list](https://res.cloudinary.com/delase5lw/image/upload/v1685085756/lighthouse-favrecipes_ymrqdg.jpg)